 - Individual reflective practice.
 This component is essential for the development of team and communication skills.
 Learners are guided through a reflective practice framework to complete the event; an event cannot be completed without completing the individual reflective practice activities.

-Currently, two types of centrally coordinated IPE events are offered — SITEs and PFNs.
+Currently, three types of centrally coordinated IPE events are offered — SITEs, PFNs, and IEEs.

 - SITE (Skills for Interprofessional Team Effectiveness)